petter-holmberg/elements/README.md

 `zip` takes two loadable ranges as sources and a storable cursor as destination.
 It performs copying from the first to the last element of the sources, starting with the first source and alternating between the sources for every element.
 If one of the source ranges is longer than the other, its remaining elements are appended at the end.

 `unzip` takes one loadable range as source and two storable cursors as destinations.
 It performs copying from the first to the last element of the source, alternating between the destinations for each element.

+## Graph theory

+`is_dag` takes a `Bidirectional_bicursor` with no predecessor and checks if it forms a directed acyclic graph (DAG).

+## Binary trees

+The following algorithms assume that the given `Bicursor`s traverse binary trees.

+`is_reachable` takes two `Bidirectional_bicursor`s of a binary tree.
+It checks if the second can be reached from the first.

+`tree_weight` takes a `Bicursor` and calculates the number of tree nodes reachable from it.
+If the given bicursor is not a `Bidirectional_bicursor` but is a `Linked_bicursor` to non-constant tree nodes, it uses link rotation and avoids recursion.
+Otherwise recursion is used, which may be an issue with unbalanced trees.

+`tree_height` takes a `Bicursor` and calculates the height of the tree with the bicursor as its root.
+If the given bicursor is not a `Bidirectional_bicursor` recursion is used, which may be an issue with unbalanced trees.

+`tree_traverse` takes a `Bicursor` and a binary `Invocable` procedure where the first argument is a `df_visit` and the second argument is of the bicursor type.
+It traverses the tree in depth-first order, invoking the given procedure three times for each node visit, passing in the order of the visit (`preorder`, `inorder`, `postorder`) of the call along with a copy of the cursor for each node visit.

+`tree_traverse_rotating` takes a `Linked_bicursor` and a unary `Invocable` procedure where the argument is of the bicursor type.
+It traverses the tree in depth-first order, visiting each node three times with no information about the order of the visit.

+`tree_traverse_phased_rotating` takes a `Linked_bicursor`, a phase between 0 and 3 and a unary `Invocable` procedure where the argument is of the bicursor type.
+It traverses the tree in depth-first order, visiting each node three times but invoking the procedure only once per node.

+`tree_isomorphic` takes two `Bicursor`s, comparing two trees for isomorphism (i.e. if they have the same shape).

+`tree_equivalent` takes two `Loadable` `Bicursor`s and an equivalence relation, comparing two trees for equivalence.
+Trees that are not isomorphic are not equivalent. `tree_equal` uses `eq` as the equivalence relation.

+`tree_compare` takes two `Loadable` `Bicursor`s and a weak ordering, comparing them for lexicographical ordering.
+A missing left or right successor for otherwise equivalent trees during traversal makes that tree less than the other. `tree_less` uses `lt` as the ordering. `tree_shape_less` uses a relation that is always false, and can be used for sorting trees by shape.

 # Data structures